m-siddhi/todo-frontend/README.md

 This is the frontend for the To-Do List app, built with **React.js**.
 It integrates with the backend APIs to manage tasks in real time.

+Challenge: CORS errors when fetching tasks.
+Solution: Installed cors package in backend and enabled it with app.use(cors()).

 ## Setup
 1. Clone the repo
 2. Run `npm install`